 First described by Plutarch of Chaeronea as a Persian torture technique.
 The victim was stripped naked and then tied tightly between the two upturned boats so that the head, hands and feet stood out from the hulls.
 The convict was forced to drink milk and honey in large quantities until it was diarrhoea, which attracted insects with sweet drinks.
 To top it all off, it was spread on honey tortured in private places: armpits, groin.
 Then the attached convict was released into the middle of the water reservoir, where he was exposed to intense sun and the activity of insects that drank his sweet blood and reproduced in his body.
 The cause of death was probably dehydration, hunger or septic shock.

 Torture was already used by the Assyrians and later by the Romans.
-The victim was poured with hot water.
+The victim was poured hot water.
 Then the executioner took the knife and ripped the skin from the body, from the legs to the head.
 Death depended on how much skin was removed and how extensive the wounds were.

 Damnatio ad bestias